 Garlic – Whole peeled garlic cloves give this pickle a nice garlicky flavor.

-Add 2 teaspoon salt in the mangoes.
+Add 2 teaspoon salt to the mangoes.

 Mix well and keep aside for 30 minutes.

-Add ¼ teaspoon asafoetida, 8-10 whole peeled garlic cloves and 15-20 curry leaves and fry for 4-5 seconds.
+Add ¼ teaspoon asafetida, 8-10 whole peeled garlic cloves, and 15-20 curry leaves and fry for 4-5 seconds.

-Now add the mangoes and mix well.
+Add the mango cubes and mix well.

-Remove the pan from heat.
-Cool the pickle and transfer it to a sterilized container.
+Cool the pickle entirely and transfer it to a sterilized container.
 The pickle is ready to serve.

 Serving Suggestions